sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 ## Linux scheduler

  The linux kernel is multithreaded.
-The scheuduler is the system that decides which task runs at each time.
+The scheduler is the system that decides which task runs at each time.
 In linux the scheduling is based in threads, not in processes.

+ The scheduler shares the cpu utilization between the tasks.

+ It selects the next task to run (on each CPU) when:
+ - running tasks ends
+ - running task sleeps (or waits for an event)
+ - a new task is created or a sleeping task wakes up
+ - running task time-slice is over.

+ The scheduler has scheduling policies with scheduling classes
+ - The scheduling class with highier priority is served first
+ - a task can migrate between cpus, scheduling policies and scheduling classes
+ - the scheduling classes are: stop, dl (deadline), rt (real-time), cfs(complete fair scheudling), idle.

  Each task (that represents a thread) is defined with the structure 'struct task_struct' (include/linux/sched.d)